New York Title IX Defense Lawyer

 - Gender-motivated physical attacks

-Common Issues in Title IX Investigations
+What are Common Issues in Title IX Investigations?

 Biased investigators: Although one might think a law enforcement officer investigates Title IX cases, the reality is that a university will hire an investigator to handle this step.
 And although some investigators are better than others, it can still be difficult for a school-hired investigator to conduct an unbiased investigation.
 For instance, what if they discover that the university ― their employer ― was at fault?
-That means the funding for their employer is on the line, which could motivate the investigator to turn a blind eye to key details in a case.
+That means the funding for their employer is on the line, which could motivate the investigator to turn a blind eye to critical details in a case.

 Gathering evidence: Many universities and programs conduct Title IX investigations rapidly, leaving little time to hear all sides of the story.
 This can lead to exculpatory information (i.e., proof of innocence) being left out of the investigative process, especially when alleged victims and witnesses don’t feel comfortable sharing the full story with investigators.
-It doesn’t help that investigators get to choose what information is important and what is not, especially when they may be working in the best interests of their employer.
+It doesn’t help that investigators get to choose what information is essential and what is not, especially when they may be working in the best interests of their employer.

-Our attorneys understand that our clients’ jobs, education, reputations, and even freedoms are on the line amid a Title IX accusation, which is why our Title IX defense lawyers go the extra mile to ensure they receive fair and unbiased treatment at every stage of the process.
+Our Title IX defense attorneys understand that our clients’ jobs, education, reputations, and even freedoms are on the line amid a Title IX accusation, which is why our Title IX defense lawyers go the extra mile to ensure they receive fair and unbiased treatment at every stage of the process.
 We are deeply knowledgeable and experienced with the Title IX grievance process and will hold all parties accountable for doing their part to ensure a responsible and reliable outcome is reached.